 A great example of visual merchandising is the window displays in major departments stores.
 The display draws the eye of the shopper, engages their interest,inspires and creates empathy and generates the desire to make a buying decision.
 Many store-front travel agencies do an excellent job of their display advertising for their windows and store-fronts.

 Beyond the store-front, however, is an entire array of opportunities to engage the consumer at an emotional level, to provide a portal through which to draw their interest.
 The better we are at visual merchandising, the better we will be at client engagement and motivation.
 For example, you would likely find this article less engaging if it were not visually merchandised with the accompanying image.

 At a more abstract level, your proficiency at merchandising does a lot to define your brand.
 When visual merchandising takes a prominence in your practice, clients take notice and associate your travel practice with the images you project.

 Here’s a quick example using a travel quote you may know:

 “Travel brings power and love back into your life.” ~ Rumi

 To the left is the same quote, visually merchandised.
 With the simple addition of a graphic element, the quote comes to life.
 The quote plus the graphic now evokes much stronger emotion and appeals to not only the intellect but the spirit.
-The graphic speaks to yoga, to prayer, to spirituality and to the power of travel to transform.
+The graphic speaks to yoga, to prayer, to spirituality, and to the power of travel to transform.
 Best of all, the reader is likely to identify the positive emotional appeal of the experience with your brand.

-Done well incorporating visual elements into your marketing will enhance many fold the degree to which you draw your clients into your brand.
+When done well, incorporating visual elements into your marketing will enhance many fold the degree to which you draw your clients into your brand.